sclevine/xsum/README.md

 ## Security Considerations

-- xsum only uses hashing algorithms from Go's standard library and official `golang.org/x/crypto` packages.
+- xsum only uses hashing algorithms present in Go's standard library and `golang.org/x/crypto` packages.
+- xsum uses a [subset](https://luca.ntop.org/Teaching/Appunti/asn1.html) of [DER-encoded ASN.1](https://letsencrypt.org/docs/a-warm-welcome-to-asn1-and-der) for deterministic and canonical encoding of all metadata and Merkle Trees.
-- Extended checksums (which include a checksum type) should only be validated with xsum to avoid collision with files that contain xsum's data format directly.
+- Extended checksums (which include a checksum type and attribute mask) should only be validated with xsum to avoid collision with files that contain xsum's data format directly.
 - Some (generally non-cryptographic) hash functions supported by xsum may have high collision rates with certain patterns of data.
   These hash functions may not be appropriate when taking checksums of directories.
   Unless you know what you are doing, choose a strong cryptographic hashing function (like sha256) when calculating checksums of directories.